PINTO0309/Keras-OneClassAnomalyDetection/README.md

 The figure below shows the relationship between the number of LOF learning data and inference time, using sneaker data.
 ![25](media/25.png)
 Since LOF stores learning data and detects abnormality just like the k-nearest neighbor method, as the number of learning data increases, inference time increases accidentally.
+What I would like to pay attention to here is that the transition of AUC is saturated when the learning data is 1000 pieces.
+In other words, even if there are more than 1000 training data, performance will not be affected, only inference time will increase.
+So, I am constructing LOF using 1000 learning data this time.
+As a result, performance and reasoning speed can be incorporated in a well-balanced manner, reducing the time by 180 msec or more.
+As a result, the inference time of DOC + LOF is about 200 msec (5 FPS) with RaspberryPi alone.
+If you use the GPU, it may run at 20 msec (50 FPS).